Denise Bostdorff turns Wood County beginnings into award-winning teaching career

 Kirt Wilson, head of communication arts and sciences at Pennsylvania State University and another nominator for Bostdorff’s award, said graduate students at Purdue University knew she was “rigorous, creative and engaging.”

 Though she was one of two faculty members who gave a two-and-a-half-hour comprehensive exam, “she was a popular instructor due to her innovative teaching methods,” Wilson wrote.
-She left the top-level research university to devote her career to teach undergraduates at a small liberal arts college.
+She left the top-level research university to devote her career to teaching undergraduates at a small liberal arts college.

 “Twenty-six years after I met her, she is still showing students their potential by treating them as though they have already reached it,” Wilson said.
 “She is still an expert in her field, a gladiator for her profession, and a believer in people.”